Before an airline firmly offers you a position, pre-employment checks will be made on you.

-In any job where you will be in a position of responsibility and dealing with members of the public, it’s normal for employers to carry out background checks, to make sure you are who you say you are, and that the information you’ve given on your application and throughout the application form is accurate.
+In any job, where you will be in a position of responsibility and dealing with members of the public, it’s normal for employers to carry out background checks.
+The sole purpose is to make sure you are who you say you are, and that the information you’ve given throughout the process is accurate.

-Checks like these are especially important for Cabin Crew from a safety perspective – not only are you working in an environment where safety consciousness and following procedure is critical, but you will also have access to areas of the airport that are off-limits to the public.
+From a safety perspective, checks like these are especially important – not only are you working in an environment where safety consciousness and following procedure is critical, but you will also have access to areas of the airport that are off-limits to the public.

 You’ll have been asked to provide at least two references (usually these are from your most recent previous employment) who the airline will contact to verify the details you provided on your CV and application.

-As we’ve mentioned, safety is paramount for airlines when it comes to employing new crew, so the airline will carry out a criminal record check to ascertain whether you have any unspent convictions, or have had any convictions in the past that could affect your suitability for the position.
+Safety is paramount for airlines, so the airline will carry out a criminal record check to ascertain whether you have any unspent convictions, or have had any convictions in the past which could affect your suitability for the position.

 Having a prior conviction can have an affect on the likelihood of you getting the job, especially if it’s related to your behaviour or ethics.

-It’s important that you’re honest from the start of your application however.
-If you’re found to have been trying to hide something your application usually will be instantly dismissed, even at this stage.
+It’s important that you’re honest from the start of your application.
+If you’re found to be hiding something, your application could be instantly dismissed, even at this stage.

 Be aware that you may have to pay the fee for this check yourself, depending on which airline you’ve applied to.
 The airline will let you know their preferred company for carrying out the checks if this is the case.

-Not all airlines carry these checks out, and candidates often find it confusing when they do.
-It can cause concern simply because people don’t understand why they’re in place.
+Not all airlines carry out these checks, and candidates often find it confusing when they do.
+It can cause concern, simply because people don’t understand why they’re in place.

-Don’t worry – the airline isn’t delving in to your credit rating, or how much money you have in your bank.
-The checks are there as a further identity check, and to ascertain whether you’ve ever had financial difficulties that have had resulted in legal action like bankruptcy or CCJs/court action.
+Don’t worry – the airline isn’t delving into your credit rating, or how much money you have in your bank.
+The checks are there as a further identity check, and to ascertain whether you’ve ever had financial difficulties which have resulted in legal action, such as bankruptcy or CCJs/court action.

-The medical checks are there to check that you’re fit to fly.
-You may have already had to fill out a medical questionnaire before you get to this stage.
+The medical checks are there to confirm that you’re fit to fly.
+You may have already filled out a medical questionnaire before you get to this stage.

 The checks are straightforward, and you can expect them to include: